 • Plastic, graduated slats come in a lovely array of colors (one color per thickness) and I like them because I can always find them on my messy bench.
 And the thicker ones can double as a ruler in a pinch.
 Plastic slats are also easier to clean when switching from silver to base clay.
 If you were using playing cards, I'd advise to have one set for all silver clays and another for all base clays.

 • Polymer clay artists may already have a lucite roller in their tool kits, and that's perfectly fine to use too.
 In fact there are some lucite rollers made for metal clay that have little rubber rings on the ends which are used instead of spacers!
 Nice - except you have to change out the rings every time you want a different thickness.
 Too fussy for me, but you might like them.
 Lucite and plastic realllly love metal clay.
 They don't want to let it go.
-In other words, it sticks.
+In other words, metal clay sticks to lucite.
 So lubricate your clear roller with a little oil or balm.
 And if you've already used it with polymer - make sure you wash it well before switching to metal clay.
 You don't want to contaminate expensive silver clay!

 Clay sticks.
 The remedy to this phenomenon is lubricant.
 Just a thin film of it!
 You're not buttering the turkey, or lubing up your car.
 There are a number of commercial preparations that have been produced and are for sale on many metal clay sites, but the originals are still a really good option.